dustinfarris/dustinfarris/content/blog/tech/2013-11-29-django-ember-token-authentication.html.markdown

 Title: Django/Ember Token Authentication
 Tags: Django, Ember
-Summary: "Authentication can be a real headache.
-Thankfully, Django REST Framework and Ember have taken care of the heavy-lifting already."
+Summary: Authentication can be a real headache.
+Thankfully, Django REST Framework and Ember have taken care of the heavy-lifting already.

 As I've [previously detailed](/2013/09/21/django-ember-authentication-is-easy.html), implementing session-based authentication with Django and Ember is not as hard as you might think.